 Many hot chocolate and cocoa mixes are loaded with sugar.
 And while a little sweetness can be comforting, too much sugar before bed can be disruptive to sleep.Â

-Sugar can cause blood sugar spikes and crashes, which can lead to difficulty falling asleep.
-It's definitely not ideal for those with sleep disorders.
+Sugar can cause energy spikes, which can lead to difficulty falling asleep.Â

-Luckily, some cocoa powders contain little to no sugar, which is generally better for the body and can help avoid weight gain as well.
+Luckily, some cocoa powders contain little to no sugar, which can help those who watch their intake of sugar, calories, or caffeine.Â

 Hot Cocoa or Hot Chocolate (and Why It Matters)